saucelabs-training/demo-sauce-status-badge/README.md

     npm test
     ```

- > For more details refer to the following wiki page:
+ > Note that the demo pulls build status data from the last automated build.
+Create a sub-account in order to access specific  individual project data.
+For more details refer to the following wiki page:
  > [Using the Status Badges and the Browser Matrix Widget to Monitor Test Results](https://wiki.saucelabs.com/display/DOCS/Using+Status+Badges+and+the+Browser+Matrix+Widget+to+Monitor+Test+Results)

 <br />